-During the financial year, payments for corporate secretarial and accounting services from Consilium Corporate Pty Ltd (director-related entity of Ranko Matic) of \$120,000 were made.
-The current trade payable balance as at 31 December 2018 was \$88.
+During the financial year, payments of \$120,000 were made to Consilium Corporate Pty Ltd (director-related entity of Ranko Matic) for corporate secretarial and accounting services.
+The balance of trade payables owing to Consilium Corporate Pty Ltd as at 31 December 2019 was \$285.
 All transactions were made on normal commercial terms and conditions and at market rates.